grafana/mimir/docs/sources/guides/query-sharding.md

 ## Operational considerations

 Splitting a single query into sharded queries increases the quantity of queries that must be processed.
-Parallelization decreases the query processing time latency, but increases the load on querier components and their underlying data stores (ingesters for recent data and store-gateway for historic data).
+Parallelization decreases the query processing time, but increases the load on querier components and their underlying data stores (ingesters for recent data and store-gateway for historic data).
 The caching layer for chunks and indexes will also experience an increased load.

 This increased parallel processing also requires to multiply the previously set